-If the coal bed is not hot and glowing, rake the coals to the front of the stove, close the door and adjust the air inlet control to the wide open position.
-Let the coals reheat for 10-15 minutes.
+If the coal bed is not hot and glowing, rake the coals to the front of the stove, close the door and adjust the primary air inlet control to the wide open position.
+Let the coals re-heat for 10-15 minutes.
 When hot and glowing, spread them out and place your next fuel load into the stove (make sure no coals or ashes block the LPAO).
-Leave the door air inlet control in the wide open position for 15-20 minutes.
+Leave the primary air inlet control in the wide open (pushed in) position for 15-20 minutes.

-Fuel load size can vary but should be kept 1-2" (25mm-50mm) below the secondary air tubes.
-Also position the fuel to leave space so the air from the inlet can work down between the pieces of fuel.
+Fuel load size can vary but should be kept $1-2^{\circ}$ (25mm-50mm) below the secondary air tubes.
+Also position the fuel to leave space so the air from the inlet can work between the pieces of fuel.
 This reduces the time it takes for new fuel to burn properly.